Lebanese Greek Orthodox Christians: History

-The Greek Orthodox include many free-holders, and the community is less dominated by large landowners than other Christian denominations.
-In present-day Lebanon, Eastern Orthodox Christians have become increasingly urbanized, and form a major part of the commercial and professional class of Beirut and other cities.
-Many are found in the Southeast (Nabatieh/Beqaa) and North, near Tripoli.
+The Greek Orthodox include many freeholders, and the community is less dominated by large landowners than other Christian denominations.
+In present-day Lebanon, Eastern Orthodox Christians have become increasingly urbanized and form a major part of the commercial and professional class in Beirut and other cities.
+Many are found in the southeast (Nabatieh and Beqaa) and North, near Tripoli.
 They are highly educated and well-versed in finance.
-The Greek Orthodox church has become known in the Arab world, possibly because it exists in various parts of the region.
-The Greek Orthodox church has often served as a bridge between Lebanese Christians and the Arab countries.
+The Greek Orthodox Church has become known in the Arab world, possibly because it exists in various parts of the region.
+It has often served as a bridge between Lebanese Christians and other Arab countries.

-Lebanese Greek Orthodox Christians have a long and continuous association with Eastern Orthodox Churches in European countries like Greece, Cyprus, Russia, Ukraine, Bulgaria, Serbia, and Romania.
-The church exists in many parts of the Arab world and Greek Orthodox Christians have often been noted; historically, it has had fewer dealings with Western countries than the Maronite Church, but it does have strong connections to Russia and Greece.
-The Lebanese Greek Orthodox Christians are believed to constitute about 8% of the total population of Lebanon, including the Palestinian Greek Orthodox community, many of whom have been given Lebanese citizenship.
+Lebanese Greek Orthodox Christians have a long and continuous association with Eastern Orthodox Churches in European countries such as Greece, Georgia, Cyprus, Russia, Ukraine, Bulgaria, Serbia, and Romania.
+The church exists in many parts of the Arab world, and Greek Orthodox Christians have often been noted for this; historically, it has had fewer dealings with Western countries than the Maronite Church, but it does maintain strong connections with Russia and Greece.
+Lebanese Greek Orthodox Christians are believed to constitute about 8% of the total population of Lebanon, including the Palestinian Greek Orthodox community, many of whom have been granted Lebanese citizenship.

-Greek Orthodox Christians support a variety of political parties and factions, including non-sectarian parties such as the Syrian Social Nationalist Party, the Lebanese Communist Party, and the Democratic Left Movement; and Christian parties such as the Free Patriotic Movement, the Marada Movement, the Lebanese Forces, and the Kataeb.
+Greek Orthodox Christians support a variety of political parties and factions, including non-sectarian parties such as the Syrian Social Nationalist Party, the Lebanese Communist Party, and the Democratic Left Movement; as well as Christian parties such as the Free Patriotic Movement, the Marada Movement, the Lebanese Forces, and the Kataeb.